|

-P & P Precision Designs Ltd
+P & P Precision Designs Limited

 Laminator Mk 7 (1250 49”)

-All LD and MP based products
+Appendix 1 All LD and MP based products

-Appendix 2 All EV and VA based
+Appendix 2 All EV and VA based products

-Appendix 3 All HD and HL based
+Appendix 3 All HD and HL based products

 Appendix 4 All PPA based products

-Appendix 5 All Conductive and
+Appendix 5 All Conductive and Static Dissipative products

-Appendix 6 Laminating materials of
+Appendix 6 Laminating materials of individual thicknesses less than 10mm

-Appendix 7 Optimising blade and
+Appendix 7 Optimising blade and roller Positions

 Appendix 8 Glossary of Terms

-bringing two surfaces together by heat or by adhesion to form a
+is the process of bringing two surfaces together by heat or by

-thicker block with a laminated bond equivalent in strength to that
+adhesion to form a thicker block with a laminated bond

-of the individual sheets.
-The MK7 machine uses an electrically
+equivalent in strength to that of the individual sheets.
+The MK7

-heated blade to melt the sheet surfaces.
-The thickness of the melted
+machine uses an electrically heated blade to melt the sheet

-material is commonly known as `melt back' and is dependent upon
+as 'melt back' and is dependent upon several factors :

 i) Density: High density grades require more heat to melt an